tshauck/gcgc/docs/third_party_integrations/pytorch_utils.md

 file_feature = FileMetaDataField.from_paths("splice_site", files)
 ```

-`file_feature` is one of many possible features someone might want to model.
-Therefore, a
+`file_feature` is one possible features someone might want to model.
+A `SequenceParser` object can
-`SequenceParser` object can be used to hold many possible features.
+be holds possible features.

 ```python
 from gcgc.parser import SequenceParser